As we approach a post-pandemic era, the world is beginning to open up. However,

 If there are multiple people trying to give a presentation or get their points across, test out

-Zoom's multi screen-share feature.
+Zoom's multi-screen-share feature.
 That way, more than one person can share their screen in a meeting — it's perfect if you're trying to compare documents or complement each other's points.
-Just make sure that the host clicks on the arrow icon to the right of the Share Screen option (on the bottom of the screen) and turns on the "Multiple participants can share simultaneously option."
-Hack #5: Record Zoom Meetings For Later
+Just make sure that the host clicks on the arrow icon to the right of the Share Screen option (on the bottom of the screen) and turns on the "Multiple participants can share simultaneously” option.
+Record Zoom Meetings For Later

 Zoom users have the ability to

-record meetings to a Cloud or their computers, so that important points and discussions are always on file.
+record meetings to a Cloud or their computers so that important points and discussions are always on file.
 Just tap the Record button at the bottom of your screen and click where you want to save the video.
-Afterwards, you can access the video and any others you recorded by logging into your account and going to the My Recordings page.
+Afterward, you can access the video and any others you recorded by logging into your account and going to the My Recordings page.